Reading:

 Before launching your app, run a penetration test that enables identify the app vulnerabilities and eliminate the risks of cyberattack.
 Penetration tests can be done at any stage of the app development, including the pre-launch stage.

-5. Enhance logging-in protection
+5. Enhance Authentication Protocols

 In fintech, user’s personal information is the most vulnerable point that can come at cost to fintech companies.
 Implement strong authentication method to protect your users’ identity and personal data that include strong passwords and multi-factor authentication process.